shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Lab Scenario Preview/Module8.md

-# Lab Scenario Preview: PL-300: Manage workspaces and datasets in Power BI
+# Lab Scenario Preview: PL-300: Build Power BI visuals and reports

-## Lab 08: Create a Power BI Dashboard
+## Lab 08: Perform Data Analysis in Power BI Desktop

 ### Lab overview

-In this lab you will create the Sales Monitoring dashboard.
+In this lab you will create the Sales Exploration report.

 ## Objective

 After completing this lab, you will be able to:

-- Pin visuals to a dashboard
+- Create animated scatter charts
-- Use Q&A to create dashboard tiles
+- Use a visual to forecast values

 ## Architecture Diagram

   ![](media/Mod8.png)